For new and existing staff positions, a Position Description (PD) is required.

 Complete the Position Description tab along with additional required recruitment information in PeopleAdmin and route to your Business Manager or Dean.
 Your HRS consultant will review the position and notify you.

-Consult the Staff Actions in PeopleAdmin decision tree or the Faculty Actions in PeopleAdmin decision tree for guidance regarding required information.
+Recruitment actions are initiated using the PeopleAdmin system.
+Consult the Staff Actions in PeopleAdmin decision tree for guidance.
 Recruitment information informs Human Resource Services about the job and your advertising needs.

 Upon Completion of Recruitment Information, submit the recruitment requisition to your Dean's Office for administrative review and approval.
 The normal posting period is one week.
 New positions are posted daily.